List of awards and nominations received by Natalia Oreiro

 Natalia Oreiro is a Uruguayan actress, singer, and fashion designer who has received numerous awards and nominations across her career in television, film, and music.
 She rose to international fame with her starring role in the telenovela Muñeca Brava (1998–1999), which earned her critical acclaim and multiple acting awards in Latin America and beyond.
 As a recording artist, her debut album Natalia Oreiro (1998) achieved commercial success and was followed by several studio albums that gained popularity particularly in Argentina, Russia, and Eastern Europe.

 Oreiro has won accolades such as the Martín Fierro Awards for Best Actress, the Clarín Entertainment Award and Silver Condor Awards, among others.
 Her international appeal also led her to receive recognition in Russia, where she was awarded honorary titles and participated in major cultural events.
 She was nominated for an International Emmy Award for Best Actress in 2024 for her role in the miniseries Yosi.
+In 2021, the Konex Foundation honored her with the Konex Award (Merit Diploma) as one of the best Film Actresses of the decade in Argentina (2011–2020).

-In addition to her acting and music career, she was named a UNESCO Goodwill Ambassador in 2011 for her humanitarian efforts.
+In addition to her artistic achievements, Oreiro has been recognized for her philanthropic efforts.
+In 2011, she was named a UNICEF Goodwill Ambassador for the Río de la Plata region.